WHAT IS SDT

 Imagine what would happen if an armored service provider like Brinks made multiple stops and left valuable goods along the way.
 They would not have been in business since 1859.
 The expectation in physical custody is single chain of custody, pickup to delivery, no copies left behind.
 SDT applies the same expectation to digital custody.

-The compliance scope payoff follows directly.
-SDT transports rather than stores, so companies significantly reduce their compliance scope.
-PCI, HIPAA, GDPR, and FERPA exposure shrinks because the regulated data is not sitting in the company's environment to be regulated.
+The compliance scope payoff follows directly from the architecture.
+SDT transports rather than stores, so companies significantly reduce compliance scope across every major framework.
+PCI, HIPAA, GDPR, and FERPA exposure shrinks because regulated data is not in the environment.
 You cannot lose what you do not keep.

 "The Healthcare industry has a multifaceted problem with mail, in both electronic and printed form.
 The industry is not immune to the same illnesses we see in other verticals such as the very common scenario of phishing emails sent to dupe users into clicking and entering their email credentials on a phony site.
 The freshly stolen login information is then used to access the user's cloud-based mail account, and any patient data that is chilling in the Inbox, or Sent Items, or other folder for that matter is considered compromised, and its disclosure time."

-SDT is a Swiss army knife which can be used multiple times throughout the business to improve the overall security posture and enable business transformation.
-Since SDT is a stateless and segregated environment, the company's overall attack surface is reduced, thereby simplifying the security architecture and reducing overall risks.
-By reducing exposure to sensitive data, insider threats are also reduced and more easily detected by simplified Data Loss Prevention (DLP) rules.
-Since SDT minimizes manual human touch-points and provides a single chain of custody, compliance attestation is also simplified.
+SDT is a Swiss army knife which can be used multiple times throughout the business to improve the overall security posture and enable business transformation across regulated workflows.
+Since SDT is a stateless and segregated environment, the company's overall attack surface is reduced, thereby simplifying the security architecture and reducing overall risks at the architectural level rather than at the control level where most CISOs are forced to operate.
+By reducing exposure to sensitive data, insider threats are also reduced and more easily detected by simplified Data Loss Prevention (DLP) rules that no longer have to police every file share, mailbox, and shadow-IT cloud bucket.
+Since SDT minimizes manual human touch-points and provides a single chain of custody per document, compliance attestation across SOC 2, HIPAA, GLBA, GDPR, PCI DSS, and FERPA frameworks is also simplified.

 WHERE THIS IS GOING

 Every major system roadmap will include Secure Digital Transport in the next 5 years as a build concept and overall business strategy.
-A market-shift is already underway and Botdoc is pioneering what SDT is today and what it means in the future.
+A market-shift is already underway across regulated industries, and Botdoc is pioneering what SDT is today and what it means in the future.
+The legacy stack of digital transport protocols was designed for problems that no longer match how regulated industries operate in 2026.

 SDT is what comes next.